 However, by paying little extra as your

 car insurance premium, you can avail some additional benefits towards your auto insurance.
-These additional covers are called Add-ons and are optional.
+These additional covers are called add on covers in motor insurance and are optional.

-Take a look at some of the add-on covers that Reliance General Insurance offers with car insurance:
+Take a look at some of the add-on covers in car insurance at Reliance General Insurance offers:

 Nil Depreciation: At the time of a claim settlement, the insurance company calculates depreciation on certain parts of your car.
 This results to less claim amount.
 However, if at the time of buying your auto insurance if you include Nil Depreciation cover in your policy, you would probably get full claim amount.